ianma5/ToDoList/readme.md

-A simple, convenient to do list application 100% in python using sqlite3 and customtkinter.
+A python to do list application using customtkinter and sqlite